As we enter tax season, anticipation rises from employees everywhere – “When am I going to get my W-2?”

 Form W-2, Wage and Tax Statement, shows the income and taxes withheld from an employee’s pay for the year and is necessary to file your taxes.
 Don’t confuse this with a Form W-4.
 That’s for individuals to complete for withholding purposes; a Form W-2 is for employers to complete.

-Employees should receive a Form W-2 from each of their employers where they worked during 2018.
+Employees should receive a Form W-2 from each of their employers where they worked during the prior year.

-Employers have until Jan.
-31, 2019 to send the 2018 Form W-2 earnings statement to their employees.
+Typically, employers have until Jan.
+31, to send the prior year Form W-2 earnings statement to their employees.
 If an employer is mailing Forms W-2 to their employees, they must be postmarked by Jan.
 31, so it may take a week or so to arrive.

 If you haven’t received your Form W-2 by mid-February, follow these four steps: